The application process is centralized at the university and requires TWO steps as described below:

 · If you have studied at an institution outside of the US, you will need to have your foreign academic work evaluated by International Education Research Foundation (IERF) or World Education Services (WES) for securing admission into the program.

-o WES - Visit http://www.wes.org/fees/evaltypes.asp to create an online application, you will need to order the course-by-course evaluation report. $160 for the WES Basic or $205 for the WES ICAP
+o WES - Visit http://www.wes.org/fees/evaltypes.asp to create an online application.
+You will need to order the course-by-course evaluation report.
+The cost is $160 for the WES Basic or $205 for the WES ICAP.

 o For steps on how to submit your foreign academic records to these agencies, click here.

 1. Graduate Record Exam (GRE) score is NOT required (for Electrical and Computer Engineering Program).
-However, GRE score can be considered in the admission process and can also exempt graduate students from (GWAR) Graduate Writing Assessment Requirement UNIV 4000 if you have a score of 4 on the analytic writing portion of the GRE or GMAT ( For more information please visit the following website: GWAR ).
+However, GRE score can be considered in the admission process and can also exempt graduate students from Graduate Writing Assessment Requirement (GWAR) UNIV 4000 if they have a score of 4 on the analytic writing portion of the GRE or GMAT.
+(For more information please visit the following website: WPE)

-2. Letters of Recommendations are NOT required (only upon department request for certain circumstances)
+2. Letters of Recommendation are NOT required (except upon department request for certain circumstances).

 3. Applicants must possess a bachelor's degree in Electrical Engineering, Computer Engineering or a related field with a GPA of 3.0 or better.
 A promising applicant with a GPA below 3.0 may be admitted as a special action student.

-4. Test of English as a Foreign Language (TOEFL) is required for students who do not possess a bachelor's degree from an institution where English is the principle language of instruction.
-A score of 80 ibt or higher is required.
+4. Test of English as a Foreign Language (TOEFL) is required for students who do not possess a bachelor's degree from an institution where English is the principal language of instruction.
+A score of 80 iBT or higher is required.
 (For additional information please visit the following website: Language Proficiency Requirement)

 6. Go to the student handbook for more information about the graduate program at the Electrical and Computer Engineering Department.

-7. Go to University Admission: FAQs page for more detailed information about the university graduate admission.
+7. Go to the Graduate Application and Admission page for more detailed information about the university graduate admission.

 After Admission FAQs

-1. Note that the applicants who meet all the University requirements are admitted in one of the four following categories: Graduate Classified, Graduate Conditionally Classified, Post-Baccalaureate Classified and Post – Baccalaureate Unclassified.
-(For more information please visit the following website: Graduate and Post-baccalaureate Admission Requirement).
+1. Note that the applicants who meet all the University requirements are admitted in one of the four following categories: Graduate Classified, Graduate Conditionally Classified, Post-Baccalaureate Classified and Post-Baccalaureate Unclassified.
+(For more information please visit the following website: Graduate and Post-Baccalaureate Admission Requirements).
 Conditional classification does not entail taking additional courses beyond the 30 unit requirement, unless your major was not in Electrical Engineering and/or you are missing prerequisites for courses on your program.

-2. The Electrical and Computer Engineering Department will conduct advisement/orientation sessions for new incoming graduate students to set up a study plan and determine which prerequisites courses must be taken prior to beginning any courses for your graduate program.
-(Advisement/orientation dates for new incoming graduate students for Spring 2019 semester will be posted later)
+2. The Electrical and Computer Engineering Department will conduct advisement/orientation sessions for new incoming graduate students to set up a study plan and determine which prerequisite courses must be taken prior to beginning any courses for their graduate program.
+(Advisement/orientation dates for new incoming graduate students for Spring 2019 semester will be posted later.)

-3. Questions Regarding MSEE Program Graduate Admissions Contact us: ECSTGradAdmission@calstatela.edu
+3. For questions regarding MSEE Program Graduate Admissions, contact us: ECSTGradAdmission@calstatela.edu